 Seven downtown Cape Girardeau businesses are the newest recipients of the Old Town Cape 2024 Façade Improvement Grant.

 The grant was designed to improve the appearance and curb appeal of downtown Cape Girardeau buildings, aiming to stimulate economic development and improve community pride.
-This could be done by installing awnings, signs, lightning and/or paint and other renovation work.
+This could be done by installing awnings, signs, lighting and/or paint and other renovation work.
 Downtown businesses had until July 31 to apply and were selected by a 12-member design committee.

 “The Façade Improvement Grant is so important as it helps the small businesses and beautifies downtown Cape Girardeau.
 The design committee worked hard on allocating as much funding to help as many businesses as possible.
 These improvements will have a lasting effect on the health of our downtown,” Tori Holmes, Old Town Cape marketing coordinator and staff liaison to the design committee, said in an October news release.

 The grants offered businesses up to $1,500 from a total of $7,500 available as reimbursement following installation of approved projects.
-Business owners had to submit proof of the work and its cost to receive their grant.
+Business owners had to submit proof of the work and its cost to receive a grant.

 The awardees were the Broadway businesses Goose and Gander, Annie Laurie’s, Pagliai’s Pizza and Pasta, Kenny’s Flippin’ Burgers and Discovery Playhouse.
 Other recipients were The Library on Spanish Street and Catholic Charities of Southern Missouri on Main Street.
 They are required to have the work completed by the end of 2024, and some businesses have already done so.